 we decided in fact was that we wanted to have two more.
 One of the

-first things we found ourselves discussing was PPD.
+first things we most definitely found ourselves discussing were PMD's.
 We decided we

 experience.
 Amazingly enough the postpartum period after my son was

-and I probably did a little praying too (even though I am not
+read and researched, attended therapy, and probably did a little praying too (even though I am not

-My baby girl is nearly 14 months now.
-Have I fully recovered from PPD?
-Mostly but not completely.
-There are still dark, obsessive thoughts that hide in the corners of my mind that I fight every day to keep at bay.
-Working on the PPD project has it's pros and cons too.
-Through helping others I can feel myself healing and then in diving into the depths of it all I am forced to visit places in my mind I would rather not go.
-But as I said earlier it is all part of my life and who I am.
+I am now the Mother of three children, and the founder of an organization trying to help other Moms & Families.
+Have I fully recovered from PMD's?
+Mostly, but not completely.
+There are still dark, obsessive thoughts hiding in the corners of my mind, that I fight every day to keep at bay.
+Creating and working on PMDA has it's pros and cons too.
+Through helping others I can feel myself healing, and then in diving into the depths of it all I am forced to visit places in my mind I would rather not go.
+But as I said earlier, it is all part of my life and who I am.
 I have been rewarded with three beautiful children whom I love so much and would not trade them for anything; a little sacrifice is worth this happiness for sure.
-With a heart full of love for my children and empathy and compassion for myself and all the Mothers who must deal with PPD as part of their childbearing journey I have shared my story and created the PPD project for you.
-I have healing thoughts and love for you all.
+With a heart full of love for my children and empathy and compassion for myself and all the Mothers affected by PMD's as part of their childbearing journey, I have shared my story and created PMDA for you.
+I have healing thoughts and love for you all...